m1ome/phalcon-datatables/README.md

 It uses Phalcon [QueryBuilder](http://docs.phalconphp.com/en/latest/api/Phalcon_Mvc_Model_Query_Builder.html) for pagination in DataTables.

 In example we have a stantart MVC application, with database enabled.
 Don't need to provide a normal bootstrap PHP file, for Phalcon documentation, visit official site.

+# More examples
+For more examples please search in `site` directory.
+It contains basic *Phalcon* bootstrap page to show all Phalcon-DataTables functionality.

 ### Controller:
 ```php